 - Other mainstream vendors where you can upload this vendor’s files

-Uploading TO Family Tree DNA
+Uploading DNA Files TO Family Tree DNA

 On the main Family Tree DNA page, click on “Upload DNA Data,” at the top.

-Complete the form.
-If you already have tested Y or mitochondrial DNA at Family Tree DNA, select “Already have a Family Tree DNA account,” so that your uploaded test can be integrated with your existing account.
-If you have already taken the Family Finder test at Family Tree DNA, there’s no need to upload your autosomal DNA from any other vendor.
+If you already have tested Y or mitochondrial DNA at Family Tree DNA, click on “Already have a Family Tree DNA account,” beneath the grey bar so that your uploaded test can be integrated with your existing account which will allow you to use the advanced matching tools.

-Next, select the vendor test that you are going to upload.
+Select the vendor test that you are going to upload.
 Uploads accepted include:

 If you select either 23andMe or Ancestry DNA, you will be directed to either drag and drop your data file from that vendor or browse to upload.